k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 The Custom Logic Broadway flow can be created either in the **Shared Objects or in a given LU**.

+The Customer Logic Broadway flow has two external input parameters and gets their values from the task execution process:

+- LU_NAME
+- NUM_OF_ENTITIES: the maximum number of entities to be processed by the task execution.

 ##### Custom Logic High Level Structure

-- Stage 1:
+- **Stage 1**:

-  - Get the required entities
+  - Add a logic to get the required entities.
+For example: a DbCommand actor that runs a select statement on the CRM DB.
+The actor needs to return the list of the selected entity IDs.
   - Initialize the counter of the number of entities for execution: add the **InitRecordCount** TDM actor (imported from the TDM Library).

-- Stages 2- 4: Loop on the selected entities: set a [Transaction](/articles/19_Broadway/23_transactions.md#transaction-in-iterations) in the loop to have one commit all iterations:
+- **Stages 2- 4**: **Loop on the selected entities**: set a [Transaction](/articles/19_Broadway/23_transactions.md#transaction-in-iterations) in the loop to have one commit all iterations:

-  1. Stage 2: Set the selected entity ID to a String using the **ToString** actor.
+  1. Stage 2: Set the selected entity ID, returned by the actor of Stage 1,  to a String using the **ToString** actor.

-  2. Stage 3: Call **CheckReserveAndLoadToEntityList** TDM Broadway flow (imported from the TDM Library).
-This flow executes the following activities on each selected entity ID:
+  2. Stage 3: Call **CheckReserveAndLoadToEntityList** TDM Broadway flow (imported from the TDM Library):
+     - **Input**: **LU_NAME** parameter.
+This is an **external parameter** and gets its value by the task execution process.
+     - **Output**: **recordLoaded**.
+     - This flow executes the following activities on each selected entity ID:
        - Check if the entity is reserved for another user in the task's target environment when running load task without a sequence replacement, delete, or reserve task.
 If the entity is reserved for another user, skip the entity since it is unavailable.
        - Load the available entities into the  **[LU_NAME]_entity_list Cassandra** table in **k2_tdm** keyspace (this table is also populated by the  Extract All Broadway flow), and update the counter of the number of entities.

 3. Stage 4: Call **CheckAndStopLoop** TDM actor (imported from the TDM Library) to check the number of entities and stop the loop if the custom flow reached the task's number of entities.

    Example: